majick/entry/README.md

 ### Media Storage

 Entry allows users to store media (photos) on your server for use within their pastes.
 Media is ordered by the owner (associated paste) that uploaded it.
 It is accessible from `/paste/files/{owner}/{file}`.
 On the server, media is stored in `data/media/{owner}/{file}`.
+Media can only be uploaded by users associated with a paste.

 Media can be enabled through the config key.